 Palermo Sociedad Portuaria – Effective strategies for carbon footprint reduction in the Colombian Caribbean

 Colombian port terminals in the Caribbean are being called upon to increase the sustainability of their operations to better fit with the environmental dynamics of their locations.
-The Palermo Sociedad Portuaria (PSP) has since taken a proactive stance in identifying the factors contributing to its CO2 emissions and implementing sustainable practices to reduce its carbon footprint.
+The Palermo Sociedad Portuaria (PSP) has since taken a proactive stance in identifying the factors contributing to its CO2 emissions and implementing low-cost solutions to reduce its carbon footprint.

 The port carried out a study to measure its greenhouse gas (GHG) emissions which was published in the Journal of Sustainability.
 This study evaluated the CO2 emissions of the Palermo Sociedad Portuaria terminal during 2019 and 2020 which were used to determine the feasibility of implementing a series of sustainable practices to help mitigate CO2 emissions and reduce the port’s carbon footprint in the year 2022.
 Three carbon footprint reduction strategies were implemented and their reduction potential was monitored over time, including: